 Mundoro is a Canadian listed (TSX-V:MUN) precious and base metal company focused on building value through directly investing in mineral projects that have the ability to generate future returns for shareholders.
-Mundoro has generated an attractive mineral project pipeline in Serbia and Bulgaria, as well as an investment in a producing gold mine in Bulgaria, in order to drive long-term growth and achieve shareholder return.
+Mundoro has generated an attractive mineral project pipeline in Serbia and Bulgaria, as well as an investment in a gold mine in Bulgaria, in order to drive long-term growth and achieve shareholder return.
 Potential future returns for our shareholders from our mineral properties can be in various forms such as discovery of mineral resources, royalties, advance royalty payments from partners, an interest in production, dividend payments or sale of our interest in the mineral property.

-Our business model is to leverage our expertise in identifying emerging exploration regions for exploration and packaging projects with targets that are attractive to mining companies to form joint ventures, strategic alliances, options and asset sales, such as:
+Our business model is to leverage our expertise in identifying emerging exploration regions for exploration and packaging projects with targets that are attractive to mining companies to form joint ventures, strategic alliances, options, and asset sales, such as:

-- In 2015, Mundoro had optioned the Company's four South Timok licenses to First Quantum Minerals Limited for a period of 6 months. - In 2016, an earn-in agreement with Japan Oil, Gas and Metals National Corporation ("JOGMEC") (the "JOGMEC Agreement") in which Mundoro granted to JOGMEC an earn-in option on the exploration license, Borsko Jezero, located within the northern portion of the Timok Magmatic Complex ("Timok") in northeastern Serbia. - In 2018, Mundoro option to ESAN the Saje Project for a period of 7 months. - In 2018, an earn-in agreement with Freeport-McMoRan Exploration Corporation ("Freeport"), in which Mundoro granted to Freeport an earn-in option on two exploration licenses located within the southern portion of Timok. - In 2019, a strategic alliance with JOGMEC in Bulgaria. - In 2019, an earn-in agreement with Vale Canada Limited ("Vale"), in which Mundoro granted to Vale an earn-in option on four exploration licenses located within the Timok.
+- In 2015, Mundoro had optioned to First Quantum Minerals Limited four of the Company's licenses located in the southern portion of the Timok Magmatic Complex ("Timok") in northeastern Serbia. - In 2016, an earn-in agreement with Japan Oil, Gas and Metals National Corporation ("JOGMEC") (the "JOGMEC Agreement") in which Mundoro granted to JOGMEC an earn-in option over four of the Company's licenses located in the northern portion of the Timok Magmatic Complex ("Timok") in northeastern Serbia. - In 2018, Mundoro optioned to ESAN the Saje Project located in southeastern Bulgaria. - In 2018, an earn-in agreement with Freeport-McMoRan Exploration Corporation ("Freeport"), in which Mundoro granted to Freeport an earn-in option on two licenses located within the southern portion of Timok. - In 2019, a strategic alliance with JOGMEC in Bulgaria. - In 2019, an earn-in agreement with Vale Canada Limited ("Vale"), in which Mundoro granted to Vale an earn-in option on four exploration licenses located within the central portion of Timok.

-Transactions on our project portfolio reinforce the prospectivity and strategic location of Mundoro's land package.
+These transactions on our project portfolio reinforce the prospectivity and strategic location of Mundoro's portfolio of properties for copper and gold exploration.

-In Serbia, Mundoro methodically staked a district-scale land position in the prolific Timok mining camp which hosts significant Gold-Copper deposits.
-The Serbian exploration properties are all located near the town of Bor, a mining community which services the current government owned and operated mining operations, both open pit and underground, as well as a smelting and processing facility.
-The area has good infrastructure, well serviced roads and grid power.
+In Serbia, Mundoro's exploration properties are all located in and around the Bor mining district, which hosts significant Gold-Copper deposits three of which are active mining operations, with both open pit and underground operations, as well as a smelting and processing facility.
+The area has good infrastructure, well serviced roads, and grid power.

-In Bulgaria, Mundoro proactively applied for a land position in an underexplored region of the Rhodopes known for precious metal deposits.
-Mundoro has generated drill targets on this land package for further exploration.
-Mundoro also has a minority investment in a private gold mining company.
+In Bulgaria, Mundoro's exploration applications are in the Panaguryshte mining district and the underexplored region further to the southeast in the Rhodopes known for precious metal deposits.
+Mundoro also has a minority investment in a private gold mining company in Bulgaria.